For Adjustable Rate Mortgages loans ("ARMs"), rates may increase after settlement.

 - Signed, completed tax returns for the past two years, including personal, partnership, and corporate, if applicable, including all schedules.

-- Year-to-date business profit and loss statement for current year, if more than three months have passed since the end of the tax year
+- Year-to-date business profit and loss statement for current year, if more than 120 days have passed since the end of business tax year.

 Property Information

-- Current homeowner’s insurance policy, and flood any other property related insurance, such as flood insurance, if applicable
+- Current Homeowner's insurance policy, flood, and any other property related insurance, if applicable.

 Assets

-- Original bank statements for the last three months, including savings, checking, investment accounts, and retirement accounts
+- Original bank statements for the last two months, including savings, checking, and investment accounts.

-- Stocks and securities account statements for the last three months
+- Stocks and securities account statements for the last two months.

 Payment History